DeanDodds/milestoneprojectone/README.md

  * All pages have a colapable navigation bar this makes it fully responsive on all devices

 ### Footer
- * The footer contains links to social media and contact details for the band.
+ * All pages hsve a footer thst contains links to social media and contact details for the band.

 ### Home Page
+ * Call out with call to action button
+ * Responsive About feature
+ * Responsive Showcase feature with:
+    - setlist
+    - audio
+    - video
+    - images.
+    All have links for users to discover more content
+ * A feature about the bands services with call to action buttons
+ * A feature for users easily make enquirys and get in touch with the band

 ### Video and Music
+ * Music Player
+ * Video Player

 ### Setlist